Sunday, 1 March 2026

 Tuesday, 10 February 2026

-His poem was preserved despite the destruction of the ghetto and the attempt to destroy all the Jews.
-It was buried in a milk can with other writings, not all of them poems.
-These writings by many people form what is now known as the Ringelblum Archive, Ringelblum being the name of the far-sighted man who insisted on documenting for posterity what was happening to Warsaw's Jews, and who also found a way of securing the archive for future generations.
-To which I belong.
+During the Second World War, all Warsaw's Jews were imprisoned in the ghetto.
+Some poems written during this time were preserved, despite the Nazis' strenuous attempts to eradicate all Jews and Jewish culture.
+The poems were buried in milk cans together with other writings, not all of them poems.
+These writings by multiple authors form what is now known as the Ringelblum Archive, Ringelblum being the name of the far-sighted man who insisted on documenting for posterity what was happening to Warsaw's Jews and their cultural artefacts, and who also found a way of securing the archive for future generations.
+Of which I am a member.

 A phrase about man in an old holy book